pow-auth/pow/lib/extensions/email_confirmation/README.md

 ## Prevent persistent session sign in

 To prevent the persistent session from being created when the email hasn't been confirmed, `PowEmailConfirmation` should be placed first in the extensions list.
 It'll halt the connection.

+## Test and seed

+If you want your user to be automatically confirmed in test and seed, you just have to set `email_confirmed_at: DateTime.utc_now()`.

+If you would like to use the appropriate Pow method instead, you should call `PowEmailConfirmation.Ecto.Context.confirm_email([otp_app: :my_app], user)`.